Functional programming

 • more time spent writing code (before it even compiles!),

-• programs that can be harder to read (e.g. due to closures or currying).
+• programs that may be harder to read (at least for newcomers).

 Usage #